RoosterDragon/Desktop-Ponies/Content/readme.txt

 V1.33

--The app will no longer erroniously try to load your windows system folders as ponies.
+-The app will no longer erroneously try to load your windows system folders as ponies.
 -The “cursor avoidance” feature was broken in the last release.
 Fixed.
 -Ponies with a scale setting other than 1.00 had effects that were not centered properly.
 Fixed.
 -Using the scale override and setting it to 1.00 had no effect.
 This has been fixed.